leonleerl/Avalonia.MusicStore/README.md

-A tutorial project on Avalonia website.
+A music store project on Avalonia.
+.NET 8
+Avalonia
+ReactiveUI